jonahgluck/CS506-Final-Project/README.md

 ***Goals:***

-- Develop a model that will predict, given the nature of the request, whether or not it can be deemed “evil” (confirmed malicious activity).
+- Develop a model that will predict, given the nature of the request, whether or not it can be deemed “evil” (confirmed malicious activity).This will be achieved through analyzing the relationships between features using data analysis techniques, ultimately building a predictive model.

 ***What data needs to be collected and how we will collect it:***